viren-nadkarni/history-of-sanguem-village/README.md

 We Benkar Nadkarni were the land owners of all these areas.
 You may wonder, how come all this land came under our ownership?
 Did we buy it from someone or did someone give it to us?
-I wondered this myself, but I didn't raise it with anyone, because as I was told that our own land was no longer ours after our grandfather had sold it.
+I wondered this myself, but I didn't raise it with anyone because as I was told that our own land was no longer ours after our grandfather had sold it.
 Someone would have said that he is raising this question because he does not have land.
 A well-educated youth of our family also once posed this question to me.
 Where did these lands come to our ancestors, did they buy them?
 That was his question.